LSNJLAW SM

 • Medicaid eligibility is generally based on current monthly income.
 However, if you have income that you can predict will change over the course of a year (for example, you work for a school system and are not paid in July and August), New Jersey Medicaid eligibility should be calculated based on your annual income.

-• There are higher Medicaid MAGI eligibility levels for pregnant women and children.
+• There are higher Medicaid MAGI eligibility levels for pregnant women and children, as shown on the table at NJ FamilyCare's Who is Eligible? page.

 • Financial eligibility for these MAGI programs is based solely on income; your resources (assets) are not considered.

 • If you are not eligible for Medicaid based on MAGI, you may still be eligible for other Medicaid programs based on disability or age.
 As mentioned above, these programs calculate financial eligibility on a basis different from MAGI.
-To learn more about these programs, visit Aged, Blind, and Disabled (from the State of New Jersey Department of Human Services).
-Or you may be eligible based on MAGI for private health insurance subsidies on the state Marketplace (See GetCoveredNJ).
+To learn more about these programs, visit the website explaining Aged, Blind, and Disabled programs (from the State of New Jersey Department of Human Services).
+Or you may be eligible based on MAGI for private health insurance subsidies on the state Marketplace (see GetCoveredNJ).

 More MAGI information